-Environmental Services will replace and repair 4,508 feet of aging sewer pipe, construct 22 green street facilities and plant trees to absorb rain and reduce stormwater runoff.
+Environmental Services will replace and repair 4,500 feet of sewer pipe that is over 100 years old and in poor condition, construct 22 green street facilities and plant 11 trees to absorb rain and reduce stormwater runoff.
 The project will keep about 1.6 million gallons of stormwater out of sewers annually, increase sewer system capacity and reduce the risk of basement backups.
 This project is part of the Tabor to the River Program, which combines green infrastructure with pipe repair to save Portland sewer ratepayers more than $60 million dollars.

 This map is not to scale and is meant to show the proposed work at the general location.

-To receive the most timely updates, which are especially useful during construction, please add your name to the project email list by emailing your name to email@example.com with “Powell” in the subject line.
+To receive the most timely updates, which are especially useful during construction, please add your name to the project email list by emailing your name to Matt Gough with “Powell” in the subject line.
 If you already receive emails on this project you don’t need to sign up again.

 For More Information